Initial Sonography Certification and Registration

 program in order to obtain eligibility obtained through individual program directors.
 Applications for

-candidates who are already registered in a supporting category and want to take
+candidates who are already certified and registered in a supporting category and want to take

 the exam as a post-primary candidate may be submitted online by logging into

 My ARRT Info.
-If you don’t have access to My ARRT Info, are not using ARRT certification as a supporting category or would prefer to submit a paper application by mail, please contact the Initial Certification Department at (651) 687-0048, ext.
+If you don’t have access to My ARRT Info, please contact the Initial Certification Department at (651) 687-0048, ext.
 8560.
 When completing their applications, candidates

 should keep a few things in mind:

-- Candidates for primary certification may mail their application up to three months
+- Candidates for primary certification and registration may mail their application up to three months

 prior to their anticipated graduation date.